Negibabu/PlayWrightLearn/sf-playwright-automation/README.md

 ### 3. Add Permission set for FLS
 Instead of using Profiles, grant FLS via permission sets that can be deployed using metadata

+### 4. Complete scenario 2
+I successfully automated the creation of a user assigned to the Standard User profile using Playwright.
+With additional time, I would extend the script to log in as the newly created user and validate their read and edit access to Opportunity records, ensuring that permissions are enforced as expected.